Bayesian workflow for disease transmission modeling in Stan: Conflict of interest

-\texttt{Stan} supports a Runge-Kutta (RK45) method for non-stiff systems with \texttt{ integrate\_ode\_rk45}, and a backward differentiation (BDF) algorithm for stiff systems with \texttt{ integrate\_ode\_bdf}.
-There is no formal definition of stiffness but the general idea is that the phenomenon occurs when the time step of the integrator needs to be extremely small -- smaller than what is needed to achieve the required accuracy -- in order to make the integrator stable.
+\texttt{Stan} supports two ODE integrators\cite{stan2021manual}: a Runge-Kutta (RK45) method for non-stiff systems with \texttt{ integrate\_ode\_rk45}, and a backward differentiation (BDF) algorithm for stiff systems with \texttt{ integrate\_ode\_bdf}.
+There is no formal definition of stiffness but the general idea is that the phenomenon occurs when the step size, $\delta t$, of the integrator needs to be extremely small -- smaller than what is needed to achieve the required accuracy -- in order to make the integrator stable.
 Stiffness can arise when the scale of the solution varies largely as a function of $t$.
 The RK45 integrator is typically faster, so we recommend it as a starting point.
-If however the system is stiff, the RK45 integrator will be numerically unstable.
-It is not uncommon for the BDF method, when it is warranted, to produce much more efficient inference.
+If however the system is stiff, the RK45 integrator will be slow and numerically unstable and in this case, the BDF integrator is preferable.

 Users should therefore be prepared to adjust their solver.
-This can mean switching from RK45 to BDF, or adjusting the tuning parameters of the integrator, namely the relative and absolute tolerances, and the maximum number of steps.
-These features are detailed in the user manual\footnote{\url{https://mc-stan.org/docs/2_23/stan-users-guide/ode-solver-chapter.html}}.
+This can mean switching from RK45 to BDF, or adjusting the tuning parameters of the integrator.
 When an integrator fails to solve an ODE, \texttt{Stan} issues a warning message and rejects the iteration being computed.
 An excessive number of such failures can indicate the integrator needs to be adjusted.

-For certain problems, knowing a priori if a system is stiff may not be obvious.
+For certain problems, knowing ahead of time if a system is stiff may not be obvious.
 What is even less obvious is whether a coupled system is stiff.
-And what is yet again less obvious is whether a system is stiff or nonstiff across the range of parameters the Markov chain explores, both during the warmup and the sampling phases.
-During warmup the chain can indeed land in odd regions of the parameter space and the ODE can have an unexpected behavior.
-This is not a fault of the sampler, per se, because we need to explore the parameter space in order to find regions where the probability mass is high.
-But it may be a fault of the model if our priors allow for the parameters to take absurd values.
-Constructing more informative priors is then well-spent effort, very much in line with what the \textit{folk's theorem of statistical computing}\footnote{" When you have computational problems, often there’s a problem with your model.", see \cite{gelman2020bayesian}.} prescribes.
+And what is yet again less obvious is whether a system is stiff or nonstiff across the range of parameters the Markov chain explores, both during the warm-up and the sampling phases.
+As said, the chain can, during the warmup phase, land in extreme regions of the parameter space and the ODE can become tremendously difficult to solve, leading to slow computation and numerical instability.
+In our experience, this unfortunate behavior is often difficult to avoid.
+Using more informative priors, when such information is available, can help the chains converge faster to ``sensible'' regions of the parameter space.
+Carefully picking initial values for the Markov chain can also be helpful.